splicebox/MntJULiP/README.md

 ## MntJULiP ##

 MntJULiP is a program for comprehensive and accurate quantification of splicing differences from RNA-seq data.
-MntJULiP can detect changes in splicing ratios and in absolute splicing levels, and can find more differences than other tools.
+MntJULiP can detect changes in splicing ratios and in absolute splicing levels.
 It characterizes splicing at the intron level, avoiding the need for pre-assembly, and can be used with or without a reference annotation.

 Copyright (C) 2019-2020, and GNU GPL v3.0, by Guangyu Yang, Liliana Florea